Anuj-12/Best-websites-a-programmer-should-visit/README.md

 - [Coding Blocks](http://www.codingblocks.net) : A podcast covering topics such as best programming practices, design patterns, coding for performance, object-oriented coding, database design and implementation, tips, tricks and a whole lot of other things.
 - [Developer On Fire](http://developeronfire.com/episodes) : A podcast that shares the humanity of developers and tells stories of some of the amazing people in software, hosted by Dave Rael.
 - [Developer Tea](https://spec.fm/podcasts/developer-tea) : A podcast for developers designed to fit inside your tea break.
+- [Embedded.fm](https://embedded.fm/episodes) : An interview based podcast by the author Elecia White which discusses the ongoing work in embedded systems
 - [Front End Happy Hour](http://frontendhappyhour.com) : A podcast featuring a panel of Software Engineers from Netflix, Evernote, Atlassian & LinkedIn talking over drinks about all things Front End development.
 - [Full Stack Radio](http://www.fullstackradio.com) : Everything from product design and user experience to unit testing and system administration.
 - [Groovy Podcast](http://groovypodcast.podbean.com) : A podcast dedicated to the Groovy programming language and its ecosystem.